Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Freedom of the press is constitutionally guaranteed, though the Charter of Fundamental Rights and Freedoms prohibits speech that might infringe on national security, individual rights, public health, or morality or that may evoke hatred based on race, ethnicity, or national origin.
-Libel remains a criminal offense, but prosecutions were rare.
-The Press Law provides a sound basis for independent journalism, and media protections were bolstered by a 2005 Constitutional Court ruling that journalists do not have to disclose their sources.
-However, a 2006 wiretapping scandal revealed that police had monitored the telephone conversations of two reporters in order to identify their sources on a story linking civil servants and politicians to organized crime.
-Media freedom advocates have also warned against recent legislative efforts to restrict the use of hidden cameras.
+Freedom of the press is constitutionally guaranteed, though the Charter of Fundamental Rights and Freedoms prohibits speech that might infringe on national security, individual rights, public health, or morality, or that may evoke hatred based on race, ethnicity, or national origin.
+Libel remains a criminal offense, but prosecutions are rare.
+The Press Law provides a sound basis for independent journalism, and media protections have been bolstered by Constitutional Court and other institutional rulings.
+No major changes took place in 2007, though top government officials did call for stricter regulation of the media.
+Media freedom advocates have noted a growing number of articles written to serve the needs of commercial interests.
+Although press freedom has long been secure in the Czech Republic, observers continue to raise concerns about the quality and depth of reporting, as well as weak accountability among the tabloids in particular.